polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/using-the-substrate-scripts.md

 3. Run `substrate-module-new` command with the following parameters,

 ```
-substrate-module-new <module-name> <author>
+substrate-module-new <module-name>
 ```

-where,
+Where:

 * `<module-name>` is the name for your new module.
 This is a _required_ parameter.

-* `<author>` show the people or team who maintains this module.
-This is _optional_.

-This will create a new file named `<module-name>.rs` inside `runtime/src` sub-directory in your node runtime directory.
-In order to enable this module, you need to add references to this module in the `lib.rs` file of your node runtime.
+This will create a new file named `<module-name>.rs` in your working directory.
+In order to use this module, you need to add references to this module in the `lib.rs` file of your node runtime.

 For example, if you create a module as,

 ```
-substrate-module-new mymodule myname
+substrate-module-new mymodule
 ```

 Then add the following line in the `lib.rs` to have this module initialized in your runtime,